 - water, sewer and drains

 Satisfaction levels dropped for garbage collection (from 95 per cent in 2010 to 79 per cent in 2013), likely as a result of the recent schedule changes to garbage pick-up every other week, and transit services (from 88 per cent in 2010 to 82 per cent in 2013).

 Despite being increasingly critical of the value they receive for their property taxes, 40 per cent of respondents would prefer a tax increase to maintain services, while 25 per cent would support tax increases only if they translate to more services and/or infrastructure renewal.

 Another notable result is support outweighing opposition by more than 2:1 for proposed coach houses.
-Support for a visual arts centre on Bellevue Avenue’s 1600 block outweighs opposition by more than 2:1.
 The District’s efforts for community engagement on projects and initiatives didn’t score particularly high; 23 per cent give a ‘very good’ rating and 54 per cent awarded the District a ‘somewhat good’ rating for its public engagement.

 The survey also indicates an age division in how residents stay informed.
 Older residents (65 years and up) rely more heavily on news media, mailed publications and newspaper ads.
 Younger residents also use these resources but rely more heavily on the Leisure Guide, website and social media platforms.